 San Francisco Cable Car Museum

-If you have time and you’re already in the Chinatown area, stop by the Cable Car Museum.
-It’s a FREE museum that is open almost every day of the week, except Mondays.
+If you have time and are already in Chinatown, stop by the Cable Car Museum.
+It’s a FREE museum that is open almost every day of the week except Mondays.

-This is actually a fun and educational stop.
+This is a fun and educational stop.
 You’ll learn about the history of San Francisco’s cable car system.
 Historic cable cars are displayed.
-And, you’ll get a great view of the huge engines and cables that run the cable cars that are currently running their routes.
+And, you’ll get a great view of the huge engines and cables that run the cable cars currently running their routes.

 You’ll probably spend 30-60 minutes here.

-San Francisco is a fun city and it’s great for a quick day trip.
+San Francisco is a fun city and great for a quick day trip.
 Hope this post helps you plan one day in San Francisco.
-You’ll definitely get a sense of why people love (and don’t love) this city.
+You’ll understand why people love (and don’t love) this city.

 Are you planning a day trip to San Francisco?
 What is the one thing you must do on your one day in San Francisco?